nikhil-thorat/Portfolio/app/blogs/dev-workflow-and-setup/index.md

 ## Terminal

 Being a developer, you will spend most of the time inside the terminal.
 So it is necessary for you to have a terminal which is best suited for you and the work you do.
-For a very long time [Hyper](https://hyper.is) was my goto choice for terminal emulator, however it is built using [Electron](https://electronjs.org) framework which is quite a bit low on performance and sometimes it displays weird artifacts in the terminal.
+For a very long time [Hyper](https://hyper.is) was my go to choice for terminal emulator, however it is built using [Electron](https://electronjs.org) framework which is quite a bit low on performance and sometimes it displays weird artifacts in the terminal.

-So recently, I started using the default [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-us&gl=US) emulator which ships with newest version of Windows 11 (23H2) or you can download it from Microsoft Store.
+So recently, I started using the default [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-us&gl=US) emulator which ships with newest version of Windows 11 (23H2), you can download it from Microsoft Store.
 I configured it to use [PowerShell 7+](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) with some additional terminal based tools I use to make me more productive inside the terminal.

 ![Editor image](/images/terminal.png)